ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

    complex types into a library that cannot always handle them securely.
-   For example, the widely-used Node.js MySQL library [mysqljs/mysql](https://github.com/mysqljs/mysql) as of early 2022 is exploitable through its parameterized library if a JavaScript object can be sent as a parameter to it.
+   For example, the widely-used Node.js MySQL library [mysqljs/mysql](https://github.com/mysqljs/mysql) as of early 2022 is often exploitable through its parameterized library *if* a JavaScript object can be sent as a parameter to it (see
-   (see
    [Finding an Authorization Bypass on my Own Website](https://maxwelldulin.com/BlogPost?post=9185867776) by Maxwell Dulin (ꓘ)).